San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- San Diego State's games this season have gone over 50.5 points three of 12 times.
+- San Diego State and its opponents have gone over the current 50-point total in four of 12 games (33.3%) this season.

 San Diego State Stats and Trends

-- San Diego State has played 12 games, with six wins against the spread.
+- In San Diego State's 12 games this season, it has six wins against the spread.

-- San Diego State's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- The Aztecs average 27.7 points per game, comparable to the 26.3 per outing the Aggies give up.

-- San Diego State is 5-2 against the spread and 7-0 overall this season when the team scores more than 26.3 points.
+- San Diego State is 5-2 against the spread and 7-0 overall in games when it scores more than 26.3 points.

-- When San Diego State churns out more than 397.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- San Diego State is 3-1 against the spread and 3-1 overall when the team amasses over 397.3 yards.

 - This year, the Aztecs have 12 turnovers, five fewer than the Aggies have takeaways (17).